twilio/twilio-voice-react-native/docs/twilio-voice-react-native.call_class.getfrom_method.md

 string \| undefined

-- An optional `String` representing the `from` parameter.

-## Remarks

-The string returned by this function is possibly `undefined` if the call information has not yet been received from the native layer.
+- A `String` representing the `from` parameter. - `undefined` if the call information has not yet been received from the native layer.